AlessandroSaviolo/depthcompletion/README.md

 ---

 ## Tested Environment
-This code was tested on the following setup:
+This library has been tested in the following setup:
 - **Hardware:** NVIDIA Orin 16GB, Intel RealSense 455
 - **Librealsense Version:** v2.55.1
 - **ROS2 Distribution:** Humble